christianhelle/httpgenerator/src/HttpGenerator/README.md

 }
 ```

 Here's an advanced example of generating `.http` files for a REST API hosted on Microsoft Azure that uses the Microsoft Entra ID service as an STS.
-For this example, I use Azure CLI to retrieve an access token for the user I'm currently logged in with.
+For this example, I use PowerShell and Azure CLI to retrieve an access token for the user I'm currently logged in with.

 ```powershell
 az account get-access-token --scope [Some Application ID URI]/.default `